 Abstract

 This document contains the draft text for changes to the High Efficiency Video Coding (HEVC) standard (Rec.
-ITU-T H.265 | ISO/IEC 23008-2) to specify the annotated region SEI message, along with some corrections to the existing specification text.
+ITU-T H.265 | ISO/IEC 23008-2) to specify the annotated regions SEI message, along with some corrections to the existing specification text.

 Changes to the specification text: